 For most pups, the best part of a car ride is feeling the breeze in their furry faces as they stick their head out the window.
 Despite the feel-good nature of this pleasurable experience, it's actually a dangerous habit.

 In the early days of automobiles, most cars did not have windshields and their top speed was approximately 45 mph.
 Given those conditions, drivers wore goggles to protect their eyes.
 Now that we have windshields to protect us, you wouldn't consider sticking your unprotected head out the window at 45 mph.
 Then why let your dog?

-Allowing your dog to let him stick his head out the window is a very dangerous habit.
+Allowing your dog to stick his head out the window is a very dangerous habit.
 Their eyes are exposed to dirt, rocks, dust and other debris.
 These materials can easily puncture and scratch your dog's eyes.
 A line of pet goggles has come out to help prevent these types of injuries.
-However, even if you can train your dog not to paw them off his head, there are still many other dangers when your dog's head is out the window while driving.
+However, even if you can train your dog not to paw the goggles off his head, there are still many other dangers when your dog's head is out the window while driving.

 Damage to the ears is another big concern.
-When a dog's ears flap in the wind, his soft earflaps (pinnae) can easily become irritated, swell and become very tender.
+When a dog's ears flap in the wind, his soft earflaps (pinnae) can easily become irritated, swollen and very tender.
 The constant and rapid flapping of the pinnae against your dog's head from high-speed winds causes trauma to the ear and results in swelling.
 Repeated trauma such as this can cause lifelong problems for your pup.

 Allowing your dog to stick his head out the window can also lead to more severe outcomes, such as falling out of the car or getting his head stuck in the window opening.
-Taking a turn a bit too fast, traveling over bumpy terrain or an overly excited pup can cause your dog to lose balance and easily fall out of the window.
+Taking a turn a bit too fast, traveling over bumpy terrain, or an overly excited pup can cause your dog to lose his balance and easily fall out of the window.
 These types of incidents occur more frequently than one might imagine and can cause severe injury or death to dogs.